Trochoid

 In geometry, a trochoid (from Greek trochos 'wheel') is a roulette curve formed by a circle rolling along a line.
 It is the curve traced out by a point fixed to a circle (where the point may be on, inside, or outside the circle) as it rolls along a straight line.
 If the point is on the circle, the trochoid is called common (also known as a cycloid); if the point is inside the circle, the trochoid is curtate; and if the point is outside the circle, the trochoid is prolate.
-The word "trochoid" was coined by Gilles de Roberval.
+The word "trochoid" was coined by Gilles de Roberval, referring to the special case of a cycloid.